gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/eamodio/vscode-gitlens/main/images/docs/terminal-links.gif" alt="Terminal Links" />
 </p>

-- Adds autolinks for branches, tags, and commit ranges in the integrated terminal to quickly explore their commit history
+- [Optionally](##terminal-links-settings- 'Jump to the Terminal Links settings') adds autolinks for branches, tags, and commit ranges in the integrated terminal to quickly explore their commit history
-- Adds autolinks for commits in the integrated terminal to quickly explore the commit and take action upon it
+- [Optionally](##terminal-links-settings- 'Jump to the Terminal Links settings') adds autolinks for commits in the integrated terminal to quickly explore the commit and take action upon it

 ## Remote Provider Integrations [#](#remote-provider-integrations- 'Remote Provider Integrations')